- Purchase the complete Expat Arrivals Budapest Guide (PDF)

 + PRO: Lots of options

-The Danube River divides Budapest into two main areas: Buda on the west bank and Pest on the east.
+The Danube River divides Budapest into two main areas: Buda on the west bank and Pest on the east bank.
 Buda is mostly a residential area while Pest is more built up and industrialised.
-Accommodation styles and prices are heavily influenced by which side of the river they are.
+Accommodation styles and prices are heavily influenced by which side of the river the property is located.
 On top of this, having a river view will of course drive the price of an apartment up.

 Because there are such diverse factors affecting prices, expats have the freedom to pick and choose which aspects are most important to them.
 For example, giving up on a river view is one easy way to widen the range of choices within a budget.